 July 16: Beatrice Hastings mentions Modigliani in the New Age.

 August 9: Modigliani is mentioned in a New York Times article on Vorticism.

 August or October: André Level begins collecting Modigliani's work: pays between fifteen and sixty francs per piece.
-Georges Menier, an M. Parent, Poiret and various Scandinavians als begin to collect Modigliani's work.
+Georges Menier, M. Parent, Poiret and various Scandinavians also begin to collect Modigliani's work.

 Resides with Hastings at 13, rue Norvins, in a little house in Montmartre.

 February: Vassilieff's canteen opens at 21, avenue du Maine, where Modigliani becomes a regular.

 March 25: Arvid Fougsted creates a drawing of Vassilieff's canteen, which includes a depiction of Modigliani.